 From the skin-healing effects of Salt Lake Citys sea salt to hydrating facials, you can do it all with the right education

 You can sign up to take your licensing exams after completing your esthetics training.
 Once you accomplish passing scores on both exams, you can apply for a license through the Utah Division of Occupational and Professional Licensing.
 They double check your credentials to make sure you have at least 600 hours of training and passing exam scores.
+You will be required to complete an apprentanceship of 800 hours over a minimum of 5 months.
+Utah also offers a Master Esthetician license which requires a 1500 hours apprenticeship.

 In a local beauty school, you can delve into the theory of esthetics and get hundreds of hours of hands-on practice.
 The topics listed below are required at Utah-approved schools.